centreon/centreon-documentation/versioned_docs/version-23.10/administration/secure-platform.md

 ## Enabling http2

-It is possible to enable the http2 protocol to improve Centreon's network performance.
+It is possible to enable the http2 protocol to improve Centreon network performance.

 To use http2, you need to follow these steps: